sharadgureh/Accordion_Template/README.md

 ## How It Works

 1. **JSON Data Format**: The accordion's content is determined by a JSON file that you upload.
-Each section in the accordion corresponds to a "title" and "content" pair in the JSON file.
+Each section in the accordion corresponds to a "title" and "content" pair in the data.js .

 2. **File Structure**:
    - `data.js`: The JSON file that stores all the data for the accordion.